Essay : Why I don’t love the Rover R8…

 ARG in the mid ’80s invented a PAS set-up called Positive Centre Feel (PCF).
 The aim of this system was to give the driver decent steering feel and feedback on the straights and absolute assistance on the twirl.
 It was said to achieve this by basically switching off on the straight ahead positioning of the steering wheel – great for motorway work was the theory.

-You could have been mean and not bought into PAS.
-Manual steering was incredibly heavy (strangely, it got heaver as the tyres wore), it was slow too at 4 turns lock-to-lock.
-For your saving of approx £340 you were saddled with this, loaded, lame and lethargic steering that offered no more feedback over the powered rack.
-This was quite unlike Maestro, especially since a curious ‘knock’ afflicted the every R8 steering rack on tight, bumpy bends.
+For your saving of around £340 you were saddled with this, loaded, lame and lethargic steering that offered no more feedback over the powered rack.
+This was quite unlike the Maestro, especially since a curious ‘knock’ afflicted the every R8 steering rack on tight, bumpy bends.